ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 note that it will not support the new Workflows and will not have new features back ported to it.

-In the following example, we obtain a task reference using the old API and then use the new API to assign a user to it::
+In the first example, we obtain a task reference using the old API and then use the new API to assign a user to it::

     import os